teachingaway/teachingaway.github.io/_posts/2014-11-16-founder-agreements-shares-and-83b-elections.md

 share: true
 ---

-Our technology law [Link List](/tags/#link+list) series collects useful startup guidance from around the internet.[^1]  This post discusses cofounder agreements, initial equity splits, issuing shares and making an 83b tax election.
+Our technology law [Link List](/tags/#link+list) series collects useful startup guidance from around the internet.[^1]  This post discusses cofounder agreements, initial equity splits, issuing shares, and making an 83b tax election.

 [^1]: This is advice worth reading, but it may not be advice that’s right for your startup.

-### Cofounder Agreements and Initial Equity Splits.
+### Cofounder Agreements and Initial Equity Splits

-Unless both cofounders contribute  exactly 50% of the seed capital and 50% of the work, splitting the initial startup equity needs to be a carefully considered process.
+Unless both cofounders contribute  exactly 50% of the seed capital and 50% of the work, the initial equity split requires careful consideration.

-* [Allocating Equity and Founder’s Investment](http://www.feld.com/archives/2011/07/finance-fridays-getting-started-allocating-equity-and-founders-investment.html). [*Brad Feld*](https://twitter.com/bfeld), 2011*.
+* [Allocating Equity and Founder’s Investment](http://www.feld.com/archives/2011/07/finance-fridays-getting-started-allocating-equity-and-founders-investment.html). [*Brad Feld*](https://twitter.com/bfeld), 2011.
 Hypothetical: Jane and Dick each bring a similar level of skill to the startup, but only Jane has the spare cash to invest in the startup’s initial expenses.
 How could they treat Jane’s cash investment?

 * [The only wrong answer is 50/50: Calculating the co-founder equity split](http://www.geekwire.com/2011/wrong-answer-5050-calculating-cofounder-equity-split/). *Dan Shapiro*, Geekwire, 2011.
 Shapiro offers a formula for dividing up initial cofounder equity.